almereyda/awesome-starred/README.md

 ## Go

+- [server](https://github.com/gotify/server) - A simple server for sending and receiving messages in real-time per WebSocket.
+(Includes a sleek web-ui)
+- [diun](https://github.com/crazy-max/diun) - 🔔 Receive notifications when an image is updated on a Docker registry
+- [pihole_exporter](https://github.com/nlamirault/pihole_exporter) - Prometheus exporter for PiHole metrics
+- [fixuid](https://github.com/boxboat/fixuid) - Go binary to change Docker container user/group and file permissions at runtime
+- [cachet-monitor](https://github.com/CastawayLabs/cachet-monitor) - Distributed monitoring plugin for CachetHQ
+- [statusok](https://github.com/sanathp/statusok) - Monitor your Website and APIs from your Computer.
+Get Notified through Slack, E-mail when your server is down or response time is more than expected.
 - [kraken](https://github.com/uber/kraken) - P2P Docker registry capable of distributing TBs of data in seconds
 - [trivy](https://github.com/aquasecurity/trivy) - A Simple and Comprehensive Vulnerability Scanner for Containers, Suitable for CI
 - [ctop](https://github.com/bcicen/ctop) - Top-like interface for container metrics